Tencent/Hippy/docs/en-us/android/v8-api.md

 # GetHeapStatistics

 Get statistics about the V8 heap.

-This method must be called in the Js thread.
+!> This method must be called in the js thread.

 > Minimum supported version `2.15.0`